Image source: freedigitalphotos.net / Ohmega1982

 Too much acidity is definitely something you want to avoid right now – in fact too much acidity in the body can be one of the factors that lead to cancer and should always be avoided.
 But especially right now, when you’re going through chemotherapy, the foods you want to focus on are the alkaline forming foods.

-Avocados, dates, fresh coconut, fresh fruits, fresh vegetables, herbs, herb teas, honey, molasses, raisins, sea vegetables, seeds, soy products, whey, yogurt.
+Avocados, dates, fresh coconut, fresh fruits, fresh vegetables, herbs, herb teas, honey, molasses, raisins, sea vegetables, seeds, whole organic soy products, whey, yogurt.
 Low-level alkaline foods to be included in your diet are almonds, buckwheat, lima beans, quinoa and organic dairy products.

 All vegetable oils, sprouts, most dried beans and sunflower seeds.